 The list of collected meters can be found in OpenStack Compute.
 The support column provides the information about which meter is available for each hypervisor supported by the Telemetry service.

-This agent is responsible for polling public REST APIs to retrieve additional information on OpenStack resources not already surfaced via notifications.
+This agent is responsible for polling public REST APIs to retrieve additional information on OpenStack resources not already surfaced via notifications, and also for polling hardware resources over SNMP.

 Some of the services polled with this agent are: